-This indicates a need to evaluate the effectiveness of the Fairgrounds' current location long-term.
-The survey results found in Chapter 9 illustrate how heavily utilized the fairgrounds are.
+This indicates a need to evaluate the effectiveness of the Fairgrounds current location long-term.
+The survey results found in Ch.
+9 illustrate how heavily utilized the fairgrounds are.
 While this demonstrates the importance of the grounds, it also brings to light the potential for overlap and conflict of the many activities taking place on a regular basis.
-Substantial demands for events and park activities particularly during the summer months brings into question the suitability of the fairgrounds current size and location long term, and underscores the need to plan now for a new, much larger facility for the long-term future.
+Substantial demands for events and park activities particularly during the summer months brings into question the suitability of the fairgrounds current size and location long term.